21 Different Types of Mythical Horses

 12. Mares of Diomedes

-In Greek mythology, there were four ferocious horses known as the Mares of Diomedes.
+In Greek mythology, four ferocious horses were known as the Mares of Diomedes.

 The King of Thrace, Diomedes, was the one who possessed them, and because of this, they earned the name ‘Mares of Thrace.’

-These types of mythical horses subsisted on a diet of human flesh while being confined to a bronze manger for their whole lives.
+These mythical horses subsisted on a diet of human flesh while confined to a bronze manger for their whole lives.

 Heracles took them from Diomedes and fed their master to the horses after he had captured them from Diomedes.